prtksxna/breathe/README.md

 _A Firefox webextension to remind you to breathe, or anything else._

-Inspired by [@quiddity-wp](https://github.com/quiddity-wp)'s [blanketfort homepage](http://www.blanketfort.com/exit.html), this extension shows you a simple message of your choice every time you open a new tab.
+Inspired by a friend's [homepage](https://www.blanketfort.com/exit.html), this extension shows you a simple message of your choice every time you open a new tab.
 You can create a list of messages that the extension will randomly choose from.
 You can also change the colors and fonts of the message.

 ## Screenshots